openqasm/openqasm/source/language/subroutines.rst

 and registers are passed to the subroutine by reference or name in ``qargs``.
 Classical types are passed by value in ``parameters``.
 The parentheses may be omitted if no ``parameters`` are passed.
-The subroutines return up to one classical type.
+The subroutines return up to one classical type, signified by the ``return`` keyword.
+If nothing is returned, the empty ``return`` keyword may be used to immeidately exit from the subroutine.
 All arguments are declared together with their type, for example ``qubit: ancilla`` would define a quantum bit argument named ``ancilla``.
 Qubit declarations are not allowed within subroutines as they are global.
 A subroutine is invoked with the syntax ``name(parameters) qargs`` and may be assigned to an ``output`` as needed via an assignment operator (``=``, ``+=``, etc). ``parameters`` and ``qargs`` are literals and ``output`` is a variable.